Audible response

 Consultation response to the 4 secondary legislative acts for port reception facilities directives

-Danske Havne thanks you for the opportunity to submit a consultation response to the 4 secondary legal acts for port reception facilities directives
+Danish Ports would like to thank you for the opportunity to submit consultation responses to the 4 secondary legal acts to the directives for port reception facilities.

 General remarks

-Danish Ports welcomes the idea that waste should not end up in the sea, but should be delivered to the ports.
+Danish Ports welcomes the fact that waste should not end up in the sea, but should be delivered to the ports.

-Overall, Danske Havne's position is that it is generally important that all legal acts are designed as simply as possible.
-So that it does not result in a large administrative burden for ports and authorities to comply with the legal acts.
+Overall, the position of Danish Ports is that it is generally important that all legal acts are designed as simply as possible, so that it does not entail a large administrative burden for ports and authorities to comply with the legal acts.

 The 4 legal acts.

 Art.
-7.4 on defining the methods for calculating the sufficient dedicated storage capacity (i.a. relevant for the implementation of exemptions from waste delivery)
+7.4 on establishing the methods for calculating the sufficient dedicated storage capacity (relevant, inter alia, for the implementation of exemptions from waste delivery)

 Art.
-8.5 on the reduction of fees for ships (a "green ship scheme")
+8.5 on reduction of fees for ships (a “green ship scheme”)

 Art.
-8.7 on guidelines for the collection of monitoring data on the extent and quantity of passively fished waste
+8.7 on guidelines for collecting monitoring data on the extent and quantity of passively fished waste

 Art.
 11.2 on guidelines for the selection of ships for inspection ('Union risk-based selection mechanism')

 In relation to Art.
-7.4, Danish Ports fears that ships may bring very large amounts of waste to selected ports - waste tourism.
+7.4, Danish Ports may fear that ships may bring very large quantities of waste to selected ports – waste tourism.
 These will typically be ports where it is easy and convenient to deliver the waste.
-This can mean very large extra costs for the ports in question.
-It is therefore important that it is easy to check whether the ships have sufficient storage capacity.
-This could be done via Safe Sea Net, for example.
-Authorities and ports can then check the information in Safe Sea Net if there is suspicion of data fraud.
+This can mean very large additional costs for the ports in question.
+It is therefore important that it is simple to check whether the ships have sufficient storage capacity.
+It could, for example, be via Safe Sea Net that this could be made clear.
+Authorities and ports can then possibly check the information in Safe Sea Net if there is suspicion of data fraud.

-The calculations should also include the number of people on board, as this has a large impact on some of the amounts of waste produced on the ship.
+The calculations should also include the number of people on board, as this has a major impact on some of the amounts of waste produced on the ship.

 In relation to Art.
-8.5 (we have not yet seen a concept paper), Danish Ports believes that the reduction of fees for ships (a "green ship scheme") must be based on a simple system that is manageable - also for small ports - it could be a green ship scheme - labeling via Safe Sea net.
+8.5 (We have not yet seen a concept paper), Danish Ports believes that reducing fees for ships (a "green ship scheme") should be based on a simple system that is manageable - also for small ports - it could be, for example, a green ship scheme - marking via Safe Sea net.

 Art.
-8.7 on guidelines for the collection of monitoring data on the extent and quantity of passively fished waste.
+8.7 on guidelines for collecting monitoring data on the extent and quantity of passively fished waste.

-We have not yet seen a concept paper, but Danish Ports can inform you that the vast majority of Danish Fishing Ports already receive fished waste free of charge.
-They also hand over some of the fished waste for recycling at e.g. Plastix.
+We have not yet seen a concept paper, but Danish Ports can state that the vast majority of Danish Fishing Ports already receive fished waste free of charge.
+They also hand over some of the fished waste for recycling to, for example, Plastix.
 Danish Ports believes that the system should be as simple as possible.

-Danish Ports would like to welcome a study of the origin of the waste, the amount of fished-up waste and how it can best be recycled, but not at the expense of the ports.
-It is the ports that are cleaning up for other parties.
+Danish Ports would like to welcome the preparation of a study into the origin of the waste, the amount of waste fished out and how it can best be recycled, but not at the expense of the ports.
+It is the ports that clean up for other parties.

 Sincerely yours